bifurcationkit/BifurcationKitDocs.jl/docs/src/branchswitching.md

 Several examples are provided in [1d Brusselator (automatic)](@ref) or [2d Ginzburg-Landau equation (finite differences, codim 2, Hopf aBS)](@ref).

 > See [Branch switching (Hopf point)](@ref) for the precise method definition

-!!! tip "Precise options"
-    Although very convenient, the automatic branch switching does not allow the very fine tuning of parameters.
-It must be used as a first attempt before resorting to manual branch switching

 ## Branch switching from Branch / Period-doubling point of curve of periodic orbits